-- Determine the procedures that you need and what type of dentist you need (general dentist, orthodontist, etc.)
+- Determine the procedures you need and type of dentist you need to see.

-- Schedule your appointments based on which plan will save you the most money.
+- Schedule dentist appointment based on which plan will save you the most money.

-- At the time of your visit, tell the dentist office which plan you would like to use for that visit.
+- Tell the dental office which plan you want to use for that visit.